SK8Demons/restless-guest/README.md

 ## sources

+Please note their are further attack steps required that fall out the scope of this tool.
+These are detailed by these articles.

 - use local admin of device to steal device cert - https://aadinternals.com/post/deviceidentity/
 - upgrade phished refresh token to PRT - https://dirkjanm.io/phishing-for-microsoft-entra-primary-refresh-tokens